The Sydney Harbour Bridge is one of the world’s most famous bridges and a symbol of both Sydney and Australia.

 General Sydney Harbour Bridge Facts

-- The Sydney Harbour Bridge, along with the Sydney Opera House 550 metres away, is the most famous landmark in Sydney.
+- The Sydney Harbour Bridge, along with the Sydney Opera House 550 meters away, is the most famous landmark in Sydney.

 - The bridge spans a narrow section of the Sydney Harbour, connecting the Central Business District to the North Shore.

-- When the bridge was first built, it saved travelers ferry ride, or a 20 km (12.5 mi) commute that involved crossing five other bridges to get to the same point on the other side of the harbor.
+- When the bridge was first built, it saved travelers ferry rides or a 20 km (12.5 mi) commute that involved crossing five other bridges to reach the same point on the other side of the harbor.

 - Sydney Harbour Bridge is nicknamed “the Coathanger” due to its arched shape.

 - The Sydney Harbour Tunnel runs below the Sydney Harbour.
 It was built to relieve traffic congestion on the bridge.
-It starts near the same point as the bridge at the northern end, running south at a 30-degree angle away from it and passing near the Sydney Opera House.
+It starts near the same point as the bridge at the northern end, runs south at a 30-degree angle away from it, and passes near the Sydney Opera House.

-- There is a toll ($2.50 to $4) for driving across the bridge in the southbound direction, charged with e-TAGs.
-The original toll when the bridge was first build was six pence for a car/motorcycle and three pence for a horse & rider.
+- A toll ($2.50 to $4) is charged with e-TAGs for driving across the bridge in the southbound direction.
+The original toll when the bridge was first built was six pence for a car or motorcycle and three pence for a horse and rider.

 - Many tourists visit the bridge, including the southeast pylon, which houses a museum.
-The museum includes 200 steps lead to an observation deck called Pylon Lookout, which is open every day of the year except Christmas.
+The museum includes 200 steps leading to an observation deck called Pylon Lookout, which is open every day except Christmas.

-- An Australian flag and New South Wales flag fly at the top of the bridge and have to be replaced twice per year.
+- An Australian flag and a New South Wales flag fly at the top of the bridge and must be replaced twice yearly.

-- For 19 days every year, the Aboriginal Australian flag replaces the NSW one, but many people have petitioned and raised $300,000 to have a new pole erected so the aboriginal flag can be placed permanently.
+- For 19 days every year, the Aboriginal Australian flag replaces the NSW one.
+Still, many people have petitioned and raised $300,000 to erect a new pole so the Aboriginal flag can be placed permanently.

-- The bridge is one of Australia’s most iconic attractions, along with Uluru and the Great Barrier Reef.
+- The bridge, along with Uluru and the Great Barrier Reef, is one of Australia’s most iconic attractions.

 - The Sydney Harbour Bridge has been the focal point of numerous protests, parades, and celebrations, including New Year’s Eve fireworks every year since 1993.